-This also needs to be done ahead of time to ensure the crystallistaion protocol is transferrable and that we can reproduce the results that you do in your home lab.
+This also needs to be done ahead of time to ensure the crystallisation protocol is transferrable and that we can reproduce the crystal forms that you see in your home lab.
 Please ensure you have completed the crystalllisation section of the XChem user form and send the necessary reagents (protein, buffers, seeds, additives) prepared so that they can be used straight away to set up crystal trays.
 We can do some dilutions and add a reagent or two if necessary but, unfortunately, we don't have capacity to optimise crystallisation conditions or do sample preparation like buffer exchange etc - there will be plenty of opportunity to discuss anything you need with your Local Contact before your visit.

 If you are experiencing problems in acheiving a compatible crystal system we have collated some common issues on our Crystallisation Troubleshooting subpage as part of Tips, Tricks and Troubleshooting.

 For crystallisation reagents:

 Declare your samples according to local customs rules.
 We recommend shipping with 15kg of dry ice to account for any customs delays.

 We have recently had a few succesfull shipments of crystallisation plates using Biocaire.

 Please fill in our shipping form which will be emailed to your local contact.

 Ahead of the screen it is important that you check which compounds you would like to screen against your protein target and if you need to get in contact with academic groups to access these.

 Information related to the libraries available on-site is here.